Apoorv1998-Sopho/3dcomp/A3/README.md

 # Intro
 This folder deals with panorama stitching.
 I have implemented custom homography calculation function `findHomoRanSac` which take in a number of parameters to modify the RANSAC algorithm.
 I have also implemented a blending mechenism built into the function `drawOnCanvas` which does partial blending and the rest of the blending is done by `divideWeight`.

+Custom Functions are defined in `src/helper.py`
+Look at `src` folder for all the code.

 **Note**: To have a look at the precompiled results have a look in `saved_result`.

-PART1 - Run `main1.py` to get the resulting panoramas in `result/`.
+PART1 - Run `src/main1.py` to get the resulting panoramas in `result/`.
-PART2 - Run `main2.py` to get the resulting warped RGBD reference images in `result/`.
+PART2 - Run `src/main2.py` to get the resulting warped RGBD reference images in `result/`.

 ### Requirements
 ```